 The Department is soliciting information and expressions of interest from Public Water Suppliers (PWSs) and Publicly Owned Treatment Works (POTWs), including sewer systems used for collecting and conveying wastes to a site or works for treatment or disposal, to receive free technical assistance in developing or enhancing Geographic Information System (GIS) maps of their drinking water distribution or sewer collection systems from a private consulting firm that, subject to appropriation, will be under contract with MassDEP to perform the work.
 The goal of this effort is to ensure that all PWSs and POTWs have accurate maps of their respective systems in order to enhance asset management, improve system operations and resiliency, and plan for and respond to emergencies.
-Based on the response to this Request for Information and Expressions of Interest (RFI), a list of PWSs and POTWs interested and ready for GIS mapping assistance will be created.
+Based on the responses to this RFI, a list of PWSs and POTWs interested and ready for the GIS mapping assistance will be created.
 The list is expected to be used by the consultant to focus mapping work in communities that have expressed interest in proceeding with GIS mapping, and are ready to provide the necessary system information and staff review time to accomplish the program goals and create final GIS products.
 Please see the RFI document linked below for details on how to respond, or click on the Water Utility Resilience Program (WURP) link to learn more